L’Epicerie story

 When COVID-19 arrived, everything changed.

-Like many small businesses, we had to adapt — and, eventually, to pause.
-The rhythm of café life slowed, and we felt the need for a personal and creative reset.
+Like many small businesses, adaption was key - and, eventually, it was time to pause.
+The rhythm of café life slowed, and came the need for a personal and creative reset.

-Soon after, we pressed pause for almost a year and a half, with no production space and a deep need to rest and rebuild.
-Then, by a twist of fate, the perfect kitchen space appeared — tucked in Wainui — and the next chapter of L’Epicerie began.
+Soon after pressing the pause button for almost a year and a half, with no production space and a deep need to rest and rebuild.
+Then, by a twist of fate, the perfect kitchen space appeared - tucked in Wainui - and the next chapter of L’Epicerie began.

 Finding Balance Again